Reptile: Phylogeny

+Revised view after the parsimony analysis of Jenkins et al. 2026.

 The position of turtles

 The placement of turtles has historically been highly variable.
 Classically, turtles were considered to be related to the primitive anapsid reptiles.
+In their comparative analysis of the timing of organogenesis, Werneburg and Sánchez-Villagra (2009) found support for the hypothesis that turtles belong to a separate clade within Sauropsida, outside the saurian clade altogether.
 Molecular work has usually placed turtles within the diapsids.
 As of 2013, three turtle genomes have been sequenced.
 The results place turtles as a sister clade to the archosaurs, the group that includes crocodilians, non-avian dinosaurs, and birds.
-However, in their comparative analysis of the timing of organogenesis, Werneburg and Sánchez-Villagra (2009) found support for the hypothesis that turtles belong to a separate clade within Sauropsida, outside the saurian clade altogether.
+A 2026 study found that they were nested within Archosauromorpha, with strong morphological support.